Profirator/project-config/docs/master.md

 ### Onboarding users / new user creation

+Users need to be manager in a central way.
+This PoC uses Keyrock IDM as a single place to handle user management.
+Accounts should be created and maintained in Keyrock.
+Tenant system relies on the fact that user has an Keyrock account.

+Alternatively users can login to API management separately, but then the access to Tenant system is not available.

 Sign up at https://accounts.<cityname>.apinf.cloud/ (you need to confirm email address).
 Please note that there is a know issues on using dots "." in user names: https://github.com/Profirator/Profi-platform/issues/2

 Sign in at https://apis.<cityname>.apinf.cloud/ using FIWARE login